 Teng Gao

 Hello!
-I am a PhD student in the Bioinformatics & Integrative Genomics program at Harvard Medical School, co-advised by Peter Kharchenko and Peter Park.
+I am a postdoctoral research fellow in the Sankaran Lab at Boston Children’s Hospital and the Broad Institute.
+I obtained my PhD in Bioinformatics & Integrative Genomics from Harvard Medical School, co-advised by Peter Kharchenko and Peter Park.
 Before starting graduate school, I was a computational biologist at Memorial Sloan Kettering Cancer Center in New York City.
 Before that, I studied computer science and biology at Washington University (‘18).

-My research interest lies in the intersection of cancer and aging biology, combining recent advances in genomics and computational algorithms.
-Specifically, I’ve developed computational methods for single-cell analysis of genomic and transcriptional aberrations in cancer (Gao et al 2022, Nat.
-Biotech.), and elucidated how age-related chromosomal alterations accumulate in normal tissues and impact disease risk (Gao et al 2021, Nat.
-Commun.; Gao et al 2023, Nat.
+The focus of my current research is using single-cell genomics to unravel (hematopoietic) stem cell dynamics in aging and regeneration.
+Previously, I developed a widely used computational method for single-cell analysis of genomic and transcriptional aberrations in cancer (Gao et al 2022, Nat.
+Biotech.), and discovered that cells with chromosomal alterations accumulate in somatic tissues with age (Gao et al 2023, Nat.
 Genet.).
-My ultimate goal as a scientist is to prevent cancer and other age-associated diseases.
+My ultimate goal as a scientist is to enable regenerative therapies for cancer and other age-associated diseases.